matachi/resign-ios-app/README.md

 11. Open Application Loader by clicking Xcode > Open Developer Tools > Application Loader.

-12. Press the Deliver Your App button and upload your re-signed ipa, which has the name my-resigned.ipa.
+12. Press the Deliver Your App button and upload your re-signed ipa, which has the name my-resign.ipa.